Introduction

 It’s the simplest solution, we just need to enumerate every submatrix and calculate the sum of every submatrix.

-Fuction Solver
+Fuction Solver1

 2